kurtiz/colab-repo/setup git and github.md

-- First make sure you have git and github installed.
+- First make sure you have git.
 - Make sure you have a github account
 - Add your github email and username to your local git configuration